danielbeGIT/danielbeGIT/README.md

 ## <h1 align="center"> Hi, I'm Daniel Be!

-- 🌱 I’m a front end developer student at Medieinstitutet in Malmö
+### <h2 align="center"> I'🌱 I’m a front end developer student at Medieinstitutet in Malmö

 - 🥅 Goals: Become a full time front end developer
+- 🙌 All feedback is good feedback

 <br>
   Currently applying for internship: